ProjectOpenSea/SIPs/SIPS/sip-14.md

 ## Abstract

-This specification proposes a standard for a Seaport Contract Offerer that uses ERC-7496 Dynamic Traits to enable onchain redemptions.
+This specification proposes a standard for a Seaport Contract Offerer that uses ERC-7496 Dynamic Traits to enable onchain and offchain redemptions.
 This also allows a Seaport zone to use the Dynamic Traits standard to ensure redemptions cannot be frontrun when NFTs are listed to be sold with a guarantee of certain traits.

 ## Motivation